Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Introduction

-We apply our modelling framework built on \cite{Johnson-2020, Han-2024}, which explores how interactions co-evolve with follower gain, to a unique Twitter\footnote{Although Twitter has been rebranded as ``X'', we use the name ``Twitter'' in this paper, as it was the name in use at the time of data collection.} dataset of over 100 million retweets related to COVID-19, collected from 17 March 2020 to 12 February 2023, covering the early to late stages of the pandemic.
+We apply our modelling frameworks built on \cite{Johnson-2020, Han-2024}, which explores how interactions co-evolve with follower gain, to a unique Twitter\footnote{Although Twitter has been rebranded as ``X'', we use the name ``Twitter'' in this paper, as it was the name in use at the time of data collection.} dataset of over 100 million retweets related to COVID-19, collected from 17 March 2020 to 12 February 2023, covering the early to late stages of the pandemic.
 Each retweet is classified as \stanceA{}, \stanceB{}, or uncertain based on the web links it contains (if any), using a well-established database of nearly 4,000 expert-curated domains assessed for scientific credibility.
 This database was originally developed and applied in Gallotti et al. \cite{Gallotti-2020} and later used in Castioni et al. \cite{Castioni-2022} to explore social dynamics in misinformation circulation at the early stage of the dataset.
 In this paper, with a dataset extending over a three-year timespan, we track the follower count fluctuations of users involved in retweeting or being retweeted, covering around 14 million users and totalling approximately 30 billion followers.
 We also collect their Twitter verification status and bot detection to provide additional insights.
 Due to the large size of our dataset, some necessary pre-processing is performed to reduce computational complexity while preserving key properties.

 \paragraph{Contribution} In contrast to previous research where typically (mis)information and belief diffusion are assessed independently, this paper proposes a unified modelling framework that measures both through the follower gains driven by user interactions on social media.
 This offers a more accessible alternative to resource-intensive survey data, and a more scalable solution via network-based statistical filtering.
 We expand the framework upon earlier studies \cite{Johnson-2020, Han-2024}, which use a dataset with limited timestamps and size.
-Our investigation here is anchored in a large-scale Twitter dataset of retweets related to the COVID-19 pandemic, spanning three years, whose early stage has been studied in prior work using less granular metadata \cite{Gallotti-2020, Castioni-2022}.
+Our investigation here is anchored in a large-scale Twitter dataset of retweets related to the COVID-19 pandemic, spanning three years.